California Water Service Group

 (i) any changes in the Company’s selection or application of significant accounting principles;

-(ii) any major issues as to the adequacy of the Company’s internal controls and any special audit steps adopted by the IRPAF in light of material control deficiencies;
+(ii) any major issues as to the adequacy of the Company’s internal controls and any special audit steps adopted by the IRPAF in light of material internal control deficiencies;

 (iii) analyses prepared by management and/or the IRPAF setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative Generally Accepted Accounting Principles (“GAAP”) on the financial statements; and